Mariana Bandhold: Career

 In 2014, Bandhold participated in the second season of The Voice Portugal, being coached by Mickael Carreira.
 She advanced as a semifinalist, but was eliminated in the live shows.
 Bandhold's mother would go on to participate in season three of The Voice Portugal.

+In 2022, Bandhold composed and performed the vocals of the song "Fado Português", originally sung by Amália Rodrigues and written by José Régio and :Alain Oulman, in the movie Amsterdam (2022 film).

 Personal life

 Bandhold was born in Cascais, on the Portuguese Riviera, to a Portuguese mother, actress and singer Ana Vasconcelos, and an American father, and grew up in the Portuguese Riviera.
 She attended the Carlucci American International School of Lisbon until graduating high school, and subsequently graduated from the AMDA College and Conservatory of the Performing Arts, in Hollywood, California.